Brucehaha/roster/README.md

 - Minimum of 10hr overnight rest
 - Maximum of 5 days working out of 7 any rolling 7 day window
 - Maximum of 5 days working in a row
+  ##solutions:
+  - see [This link](https://bitbucket.org/brucematrix/rosterapp/src/027a934a35de/app/shift/utils.py?at=master "Utils.py") has a title attribute.

 ### Challenge